How our skin specialists can improve scarring

 Scars develop as the skin heals after injury from a number of causes – surgery, trauma and accidents, burns or inflammation such as acne.

-- Color – redness, brown or white
+- Colour: redness, brown or white

-- Texture – smooth or rough surface
+- Texture: smooth or rough surface

-- Contour – depressed/hollow or raised and thick
+- Contour: depressed/hollow or raised and thick.

 While scars cannot be completely erased we consider all these factors to tailor the best laser, medical or surgical approach to help to remodel and blend your scar with the surrounding skin as best as possible.
+In all cases, a consultation with one of our dermatologists is required first to understand what treatment options will be best for you.

 How do lasers work to improve scars?